freerange/site/soups/contact.snip.markdown

 Before we get acquainted here is the low-down:

-* *Timing:* We are looking for interesting projects to work on from April 2018.
+* *Timing:* We are looking for interesting projects to work on from June 2018.
 We'd love to hear from you if you've got an idea you think we can help with.

 * *Organisation:* We prefer to work as a whole team (we don't offer individual contractors), and we require <em>direct communication</em> with the actual project decision makers.